hljiang0720/hljiang.github.io/_pages/about.md

 I obtained my Ph.D.in the Department of [Computer Science](https://www.cs.seas.gwu.edu/) under supervision of Professor Xiuzhen Cheng at the [George Washington University](https://www.gwu.edu/) (GWU).
 I obtained my M.S. degree in Computer Science in 2012 from Qufu Normal University.

-<h4>I'm Looking For Self-Motivated Students.
-Feel Free To Contact Me With Your CV.</h4>